lsst-dm/ap_verify_dataset_template/scripts/README.md

-generate_templates.sh | Create templates in an external repo (such as `repo/main`) that cover this dataset's area. make_empty_repo.sh    | Replace `preloaded/` with a repo containing only dimension definitions and standard "curated" calibs. import_templates.py   | Transfer templates from an external repo (such as `repo/main`) and register them in `preloaded/`.
+generate_templates.sh | Create templates in an external repo (such as `repo/main`) that cover this dataset's area. make_empty_repo.sh    | Replace `preloaded/` with a repo containing only dimension definitions and standard "curated" calibs. import_templates.py   | Transfer templates from an external repo (such as `repo/main`) and register them in `preloaded/`. import_calibs.py      | Transfer calibs from an external repo (such as `repo/main`) and register them in `preloaded/`.
+Calibs are assumed to be generated as part of the regular reprocessing of the source repo, and there's no script for making them from scratch.